SansGuidon/bookmarks/README.md

 * [gitignore.io](https://www.gitignore.io/) - Generate .gitignore files for your project
 * [AbuseIPDB](https://www.abuseipdb.com/check/170.233.47.242) - help make Web safer by providing a central repository for webmasters, system administrators, and other interested parties to report and identify IP addresses that have been associated with malicious activity online
 * [Xerius](https://brutonetto.xerius.be) - :fr: [BE] Devenir indépendant : Simulez votre tarif journalier en tant qu'indépendant / Calculateur de Brut-Net
+* [Downdetector](https://downdetector.com) - offers a realtime overview of status information and outages for all kinds of services. | online monitoring of your favorite services

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play